 Spring or Fall

 As most crops grow in the spring and summer months, it is best to rotate your crops after the harvesting season.
-If you are planting winter vegetables, you can begin the rotation cycle at the end of summer of in the fall.
-Otherwise you can do it in the early spring.
+If you are planting winter vegetables, you can begin the rotation cycle at the end of summer in the fall.
+Otherwise, you can do it in early spring.

 If you are planting winter lettuce or cabbage, make sure you rotate it to a different part of the garden than the spot where summer lettuce or cabbage were growing (never plant them in the same spot twice in a row).

-If you are not growing any crops in the winter, you can add compost of manure to your plot to allow is to develop over the winter and be ready for spring.
+If you are not growing any crops in the winter, you can add compost or manure to your plot to allow is to develop over the winter and be ready for spring.